Mike Flynn's Access to Classified Information Suspended

-The Defense Intelligence Agency has suspended the security clearance it granted to former National Security Adviser Mike Flynn’s in the latest blow to the embattled retired general.
+The Defense Intelligence Agency has suspended the security clearance it granted to former national security adviser Michael Flynn in the latest blow to the embattled retired general.

 DIA spokesman James Kudla said the suspension took effect Tuesday night.
-That was one day after Flynn resigned after it was revealed that he had misled White House officials about his contacts with the Russian ambassador.
+That was one day after Flynn resigned after it was revealed that he had misled White House officials about his contacts with the Russian ambassador to the United States.

 “We thought it was prudent to take a pause on his access to classified information,” Kudla said, given “all the questions” around Flynn’s conduct.
 He declined to be more specific.